longhorn/longhorn/enhancements/20230821-customize-maximum-recurring-job-retain-number.md

 ## Summary

-Hardcoding the `MaxRecurringJobRetain` to be 100 may be inadequate in some cases such as that users try to keep 125 backups onn the remote backup target.
+Hardcoding the `MaxRecurringJobRetain` to be 100 may be inadequate in some cases such as that users try to keep 125 backups on the remote backup target.
 This feature will make the `MaxRecurringJobRetain` to be customizable by users.

 **NOTE**: